-Having a baby is great (not literally having it of course, us menfolk have to deal with the horrors of manflu, how unfair would the lord above have been to lumber us with pregnancy too).
+Having a baby is great (not that I’d know much about it, us menfolk have to deal with the horrors of manflu, how unfair would the lord above have been to lumber us with pregnancy too).

 But those days after baby arrives, they suck – all that projectile puking, pooing and peeing, lack of sleep, making bottles, changing nappies, mouli-ing vegetables and worst of all minding his nibs if you had the sheer audacity/stupidity to have a few beverages the night before.
 Kill me now!